firebird-finance/firebird-docs/docs/resources/vsafefaq.md

 **3. What is the performance fee?**

 Performance fee is a fee that is paid out from vSafes profits and is already calculated in APY, it doesn't affect your capital as we have no deposit or withdrawal fees.
-That's right; __there is NO performance fee__.

 **4. Does a vSafe auto-compound the rewards?
 And if true, why is there a 'Compound for all' button?**